craigbarnes/dte/docs/contributing.md

 -------

 * Run `make git-hooks` **before** creating any commits.
-This installs a git [`pre-commit`] hook that automatically builds and tests the code and a [`commit-msg`] hook that checks commit message formatting.
+This installs a git [`pre-commit`] hook that automatically builds and tests each commit and a [`commit-msg`] hook that checks commit message formatting.

 Coding Style
 ------------